 I received many samples of these when I was pregnant and I liked how gentle it was on my daughter’s skin but I could only spring for a travel set (which I continue to buy for visits to the in-laws with my daughter) because it is quite expensive.
 The price, however, reflects the quality.
 I would say try out the travel set before committing to spending your yen on a full-size product.

-What mothers in Japan like about Mama&Kids Baby Milky Cream:
+What parents in Japan like about Mama&Kids Baby Milky Cream:

 - Used by maternity clinics and hospitals